 Table of Contents

-First, we need to understand that mattresses, box springs, and frames have very different jobs.
+First, we need to understand that mattresses, box springs/foundations, and frames have very different jobs.
 The comfort portion of the bed is the mattress which sits directly on top of a foundation and we often refer to it as the boxspring.
 The boxspring then sits upon the bed frame.
 Of course, we lie on the mattress, and its flexibility, support, and comfort can come from several different inner working configurations all of which need specific unique support required by the manufacturer; coil springs, latex rubber, memory foam, or a hybrid of the aforementioned.

 Mattresses typically have a firm core and malleable sleeping surface that easily molds, contours, and supports the unique curvatures of our bodies.
 Placing it on anything but a supportive flat surface can cause it to sway, sag or worse still fall between the steel supports.